3xBJ/hydeout-jekyll-starter/_drafts/fun-with-il-chapter-0-class-declaration.md

 > These attributes can be combined in any way.
 >
-> * **beforefieldinit** instructs the CLI that it need not initialize the type before a static method is called.
+> * **beforefieldinit** instructs the CLI that it need not initialize the type before a static method is called;
 > * **rtspecialname** indicates that the name of this item has special significance to the CLI.
 There are no currently defined special type names; this is for future use.
-Any item marked rtspecialname shall also be marked specialname.
+Any item marked rtspecialname shall also be marked specialname;
-> * **serializable** Reserved for future use, to indicate that the fields of the type are to be serialized into a data stream (should such support be provided by the implementation).
+> * **serializable** Reserved for future use, to indicate that the fields of the type are to be serialized into a data stream (should such support be provided by the implementation);
 > * **specialname** indicates that the name of this item can have special significance to tools other than the CLI.

 **beforefieldinit** is always true?????????